atharva-sardar02/nolanforge-week-3/memory-bank/activeContext.md

   - **FIXED**: MultiTrackVideoPlayer composition calls during gaps
   - **FIXED**: Audio echo issue by implementing dedicated audio element and aggressive video muting
   - **VERIFIED**: Complete multi-track editing system working with professional UI and clean audio
+- ✅ **COMPLETED**: PR9 - AI Video Transcription System (FULLY IMPLEMENTED!)
+  - **NEW FEATURES**: AI-powered video transcription using OpenAI Whisper API
+  - **NEW FEATURES**: Settings panel for users to enter their OpenAI API key
+  - **NEW FEATURES**: Secure local storage of API keys in user's app data directory
+  - **NEW FEATURES**: API key testing functionality to verify keys before saving
+  - **NEW FEATURES**: TranscriptionPanel with comprehensive UI for transcription workflow
+  - **NEW FEATURES**: Multiple export formats (SRT, VTT, TXT, JSON) for transcripts
+  - **NEW FEATURES**: Audio extraction from video using FFmpeg for transcription
+  - **NEW FEATURES**: Integration with MediaLibrary for direct transcription from imported videos
+  - **NEW FEATURES**: Integration with Editor for transcription from timeline videos
+  - **NEW FEATURES**: Progress tracking and error handling for transcription process
+  - **NEW FEATURES**: Word-level and segment-level timestamps in transcription results
+  - **NEW FEATURES**: Language detection and support for multiple languages
+  - **FIXED**: Multipart form data issues by using direct OpenAI API integration
+  - **FIXED**: API key management with secure local storage and validation
+  - **FIXED**: Export dialog behavior (save vs open file dialogs)
+  - **FIXED**: Command registration issues with Tauri backend
+  - **VERIFIED**: Complete AI transcription workflow working with user API keys

 ## Active Decisions